discdiver/pachy-vid/example.md

 ## Step 3: Put data into Pachyderm

 From the command line use `put-file` along with the `-f` flag to denote a local file, a URL, or an object storage bucket (e.g. s3).
 In the current project, if you have the current repo cloned you can just upload a video file from the project folder.
-Or you can upload your own video file of type .mp4, .flv, mkv, or 3gp.
+Alternatively, you can upload your own video file of type .mp4, .flv, mkv, or 3gp.

-Also specify the repo name "videos", the branch name "master", a name for the video file, e.g. "buck_bunny.mp4", and the path to the file.
+Also specify the repo name, *videos*, the branch name, *master*, a name for the video file, (e.g. *buck_bunny.mp4*), and the path to the file, (e.g. */buck_bunny.mp4*).

 ``` pachctl put-file videos master buck_bunny.mp4 -f /buck_bunny.mp4 ```